UchmannY405/React-Weather-App/README.md

 # 🌦️ My Weather App

-A simple, responsive weather application built with **React** and **Material UI (MUI)**.
+A full-stack weather application built with **React + Material UI (MUI)** on the frontend and **Node.js + Express + MongoDB** on the backend.
-Users can search for a city, select from suggestions, and view current weather details such as temperature, wind speed, humidity, and description with an icon.
+Users can search for a city, view current weather, and manage personalized settings through an authenticated dashboard.

 ---